paladp/cs203-S2019-assessment/assessment.md

 * Continuous learning about
  * Python software development
-    * N = S lack of new knowledge and/or contributions to any project
+    * N = A lack of new knowledge and/or contributions to any project
     * I = Incomplete knowledge or minuscule contributions to projects
     * A = An average amount of knowledge and contributions to each project
     * G = An above average amount of knowledge and contributions to each project